Open Daily 24 hours

 Equipment selection includes:

-The Fitness Centre is reserved for guests 16 years of age or older.
+The Fitness Centre is reserved for guests 18 years of age or older, and 16 years or older if accompanied by an adult.

 The Running Club